kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 types, then the Pod can be scheduled onto a node if one of the specified terms can be satisfied (terms are ORed).

-If you specify multiple expressions in `matchExpressions` associated with a single term in `nodeSelectorTerms`, then the Pod can be scheduled onto a node only if all the expressions are satisfied.
+If you specify multiple expressions in a single `matchExpressions` field associated with a term in `nodeSelectorTerms`, then the Pod can be scheduled onto a node only if all the expressions are satisfied (expressions are ANDed).
 {{</note>}}

 See [Assign Pods to Nodes using Node Affinity](/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity/)